mosabelagha/Team-Scheduler/README.md

     gradle release
 This will create a folder 'RELEASE' in the same directory as the build.gradle file and that folder will have all the files that are needed.

 Additionally, a ZIP file with all the files ready for release is generated.
+(You'll need to run the command again to do this.
+Small bug, not sure how to fix)

 #####Other option
 You can also run